All Episodes

 He loved her, knew her personally, loved her.

-And often I would ask, well, tell me about your relationship with the royal family, and and he knew them intimately and had a great relationship.
+And often I would ask, well, tell me about your relationship with the royal family.

-Uh it didn't he didn't like Prince Harry and Angela Merkel.
+He didn't like Prince Harry and Angela Merkel.

 That's just in my mind.

-I love my children equally, period.
+I love my children equally, period, end of sentences.

-Um, but she lived an amazing life, and then to have to deal with at the end of her life, this whole drama, they want to be private, but they go on Oprah Winfrey.
+And then to have to deal with at the end of her life, this whole drama, they want to be private, but they go on Oprah Winfrey.

 They want to be private and they do a deal with Netflix.

-Uh, you don't want public criticism, but you're writing books.
+You don't want public criticism, but you're writing books.

 And I would assume at some point they probably will because they'll want the attention.

-Because here's another thing.
+And, you know, here's another thing.

-They both claim to be big climate activists, and they all care about the climate, and yet they take a private jet all the way from Santa Barbara, California, straight across to the east coast of the United States, across the pond into London, and take the same plane back that apparently the Queen sent for them.
+They both claim to be big climate activists and they all care about the climate, and yet they take a private jet all the way from Santa Barbara, California, straight across to the east coast of the United States, across the pond into London, and take the same plane back that apparently the queen sent for them.

 And then more recently, Prince Harry to play a polo match.